Patrick Fitzgerald: Larry Nassar investigation

 In 2014, Fitzgerald was hired by Michigan State University to conduct an internal investigation to discover whether and when university officials knew about sexual assault allegations against Dr. Larry Nassar.
 Fitzgerald reported to university officials that no MSU official "believed" that Nassar had committed sexual assault, but did not provide any written report detailing the evidence for this claim.

+James Comey indictment

+In 2025, Fitzgerald began serving as the defense counsel for James Comey following his indictment on September 25, 2025, by a federal grand jury in Virginia on two charges that are related to his Congressional testimony in September 2020.